Skip to main content

 3. Click the Certificates tab.

-6. Click Browse for an image to find a saved image.
+5. Click Upload, then click Browse for an image.

 Certificate scores

-Certificate scores are calculated taking into account all the score-based activities present in that course.
-If there are multiple assessments in a course, all the scores will be added and an average calculated.
-This results in the final certificate score that you can view in My Profile under Certificates.
+Certificate scores are calculated taking into account all the score-based activities present in a course.
+If there are multiple assessments in a course, all the scores will be added and an average calculated, resulting in the final certificate score.

-If you notice that yourself or another user has a low certificate score for a course, check all the content in the course to see which are score-based.
+If you or another user has a low certificate score for a course, check all the content in the course to see which are score-based.
+Any modules which have Score selected in the Rollup Settings section are used to calculate the overall certificate score of the course.

-To find out which activities are set as score based for a course, please follow these steps.
+To find out which activities are set as score-based for a course, follow the below steps.

 1. Click Content, then click All Content.

-2. Click Manage, then search for the course and click the title.
+2. Click Manage, then search for and select the relevant course.

-3. Click Modules, then click Edit next to all modules.
+3. Click Modules, then, next to All Modules, click Edit.

 Did this answer your question?